Design and Performance Simulation of the Electromagnetic Calorimeter at EicC: Simulation Results and Detector Design Optimization

 To evaluate the performance of the modules, Geant4~\cite{geant4} simulations were conducted using a 7~$\times$~7 module array for both the pCsI and Shashlik calorimeters.
 This configuration is sufficient to contain the majority of the lateral energy deposition from electromagnetic showers.
+A uniform square particle source with the same transverse size as a single module ($4 \times 4~\mathrm{cm}^2$) was used as input, allowing particles to hit the full module surface and thereby accounting for the overall impact of different incident positions on the detector performance.
 The simulations focus on both the energy deposition in sensitive materials and the photon transmission processes within the calorimeter.
 The evaluation and optimization of the detector design focus on several key performance metrics, including energy resolution, position resolution, and $e/\pi$ PID capability.

+In the simulation of photon transmission processes, a detailed and realistic detector geometry is implemented in Geant4, including scintillation materials, reflective layers, wavelength-shifting materials (fibers and NOL9 painting), and optical sensors.
+Optical photon production and transport are fully simulated, covering scintillation light generation, reflection, absorption, wavelength shifting, and final photon detection.
+All material properties are taken from manufacturer datasheets or our experimental measurements, such as light yield, attenuation length, reflectivity, wavelength conversion efficiency, and photodetector quantum efficiency.
+Due to the large light yield and multiple internal reflections, the full optical simulation is computationally intensive and results in relatively low running efficiency.

+A cluster reconstruction algorithm based on a neural-network and cellular-automata approach~\cite{bib:ecal_algorithm} is applied using the number of photoelectrons (NPE) information of individual modules.
+Adjacent modules with high NPE are grouped into a single cluster, while isolated modules with low energy deposits and no neighbours are discarded in the reconstruction procedure.
+This suppression of low-energy isolated hits reduces noise contributions but may introduce a small degradation in the energy resolution.
+This clustering algorithm is also employed in the $\pi^{0}$ reconstruction to identify two-photon candidates.